datanav/docs/configuration.rst

 =====

-A data flow is a set of pipes describing the flow of data entities from an external system, between datasets inside the lake and finally out of the lake to a external system.
+A data flow is a set of pipes describing the flow of data entities from an external system, between datasets inside the Sesam Node and finally out of the Sesam Node to a external system.
 At the sources of each individual pipe in such a flow, optional transforms can be specified that transforms the entities streaming from the source to a another form before arriving at the destination sink.